-The Office of Postdoctoral Affairs for the Biomedical and Life Sciences is working with the School of Medicine and Departments of Molecular, Cellular, & Integrative Physiology (MCIP) and Molecular & Medical Pharmacology (MMP) to provide opportunities for postdocs to develop leadership skills in educational settings.
+The Office of Postdoctoral Affairs for the Biomedical and Life Sciences is working with the School of Medicine and Department of Molecular, Cellular, & Integrative Physiology (MCIP) to provide opportunities for postdocs to develop leadership skills in educational settings.

 Skills to be developed: